-Pilot Officer Donald Fletcher born at St Leonards in Sydney in January 1917 the son of Angus and Ella Fletcher of "Bandaloo", a property out of Manilla in New South Wales.
-Donald was a farmer and enlisted in the Reserve at 2a Mobile Recruiting Unit in his home town Manilla on 24 November 1940, he re-enlisted for active service in the Air Force on 15 August 1941 and was immediately sent to 1 ITS at Somers on Western Port Bay, Victoria.
-Donald joined No 26 Air Gunners course from 16 November 1942 to 9 December 1942 gaining his Air Gunners Badge.
-He gained his Flying Badge on 10 December 1942.
-He embarked from Melbourne on 15 January 1943 for the United Kingdom disembarking there on 17 March 1943.
-19 OTU in United Kingdom 7 April 1943 then onto 1652 Conversion Unit before joining 77 Squadron RAF on 25 July 1943.
-Donald was promoted to Pilot Officer on 22 October and had flown Battle, Whitley and Halifax planes Pilot Officer Donald Fletcher was listed as missing in action on 20 February 1944.
+Pilot Officer Donald Fletcher born at St Leonards in Sydney on 18 January 1917 the son of Angus and Ella Fletcher of "Bandaloo", a property out of Manilla in New South Wales.

+Donald was a farmer and enlisted in the Reserve at 2a Mobile Recruiting Unit in his home town of Manilla on 24 November 1940, he re-enlisted for active service in the Air Force on 15 August 1941 and was immediately sent to No1 ITS at Somers on Western Port Bay, Victoria.
+Donald joined No 26 Wireless Air Gunners (WAGS) course from 16 November 1942 to 10 December 1942 gaining his Air Gunners Badge.
+He acquired his Flying Badge on 10 December 1942.

+He embarked from Melbourne on 15 January 1943 for the United Kingdom disembarking there on 17 March.

+19 OTU in United Kingdom on 7 April 1943 was his first UK posting then onto 1652 Conversion Unit before joining 77 Squadron RAF on 25 July that year.
+Donald was appointed Flight Sergeant in June 1943 and promoted to Pilot Officer on 22 October and had flown Fairey Battle, Whitley and Halifax planes.

+Pilot Officer Donald Fletcher was listed as missing in action on 20 February 1944.

 Halifax LL 143 took off at 2331 hours from RAF Station Elvington, on an operation sortie on the night of 19/20 February 1944, the target Leipizig.
-The aircraft did not return and nothing further was heard of aircraft or crew who were on their 30th operation.
-CREW:
+The aircraft did not return and nothing further was heard of aircraft or crew who were on their 30^{th} operation.

 RAAF Flight Lieutenant H A L Ellis - Pilot

 RAF Sergeant J N Schofield - Flight Engineer

 RAF Pilot Officer P H J Mackie - Navigator

 RAF Pilot Officer R D Sullivan - Air Bomber

 RAF Sergeant H F Payne - Wireless Air Gunner

 RAF Pilot Officer C W G Graham - Air Gunner

 RAAF Pilot Officer D Fletcher - Air Gunner

 Both aircraft and crew were lost without trace and the crew have no known grave.
-They are remembered on the Memorial to the Missing, Runnymede, Surrey and Pilot Officer Fletcher is remembered with honour at the Australian War Memorial.
+They are remembered on the Memorial to the Missing, Runnymede, Surrey and Pilot Officer Fletcher is remembered with honour at the Australian War Memorial and the Manilla and District Soldiers Memorial Hall.

-KEVIN FRANCIS GALVIN 418382